nveenverma/Projects/Exploring StackOverflow/main.md

             </div>

-Using [list comprehension](https://towardsdatascience.com/python-basics-list-comprehensions-631278f22c40), we can now extract all the questions.
+[List comprehension](https://towardsdatascience.com/python-basics-list-comprehensions-631278f22c40), to extract all the questions.

 Here, we will also use [strip()](https://www.programiz.com/python-programming/methods/string/strip) method on each div's text.
 This is to remove both leading and trailing unwanted characters from a string.